-Investments identified above by asterisk () include units of ownership in certain common trust funds owned by the Diversified Trust Company ("DTC").
+Investments identified above by asterisk (\) include units of ownership in certain common trust funds owned by the Diversified Trust Company ("DTC").
 The Organization values these investments as Level 2 because specific units held do not have quoted prices and are not traded on an active market.
-Level 3 investments are valued by applicable fund administrator based on reported values of underlying funds.
+Level 3 investments at December 31, 2016 were valued by applicable fund administrator based on reported values of underlying funds.